DevMoath/docker-laravel/README.md

 | PHP_PORT         | 9000              |
 | REDIS_PORT       | 6379              |

-Feel free to change it as you need then run all containers:
+Feel free to change it as you need then run site container:

 ```shell script
 docker-compose up -d --build site